REQUIREMENTS FOR THE SYSTEM

-The two pilot systems are designed to coat film with solar cells in a roll-to-roll process.
-The one system sputters the transparent and the metallic electrodes, the other one applies the CIGS absorber layers by means of thermal evaporation.
-The systems are used for process development and production of samples but they are not ready for mass production yet.
-For that reason, the systems need to be large enough to meet realistic process conditions in production, but they should not be larger than that because of the cost of the system, the substrate and the coating materials.
-As pilot plants, they also need to be extremely flexible, since the process details and perhaps even the layer structure may still change.
+The two pilot systems will coat film with solar cells using a roll-to-roll process.
+One system sputters the transparent and metallic electrodes, while the other applies the CIGS absorber layers by means of thermal evaporation.
+The systems are used for process development and the production of samples, but not yet for mass production.
+The systems must, therefore, be large enough to reproduce realistic process conditions in production; however, due to the cost of the system, film and coating material, they should not be any larger.
+As pilot systems, they must also be particularly flexible, as the process details – and perhaps even the layer structure – can still change.

-The two roll-to-roll systems have already been built similarly for a number of other R & D projects and can coat films with widths of 300 mm and lengths up to 500 m – typical values for a pilot system.
-Both systems are constructed almost identically from the winding system on: The film is wound, unwound and spread in the upper part of the systems, while the processing units – rotary cathodes with their rotary targets or evaporators, respectively – are arranged around the process drum in the lower part of the system.
-The temperature of the process drum can be controlled because the substrate temperature is crucial for the proper formation of the layers.
-The full-face front door and the two large side doors provide convenient access to all parts of the system.
+The two roll-to-roll systems have already been built in a similar form for a number of other R&D projects and coat film 300 mm wide and up to 500 m long – typical values for a pilot system.
+In terms of the winding unit, both systems are almost identical: Unwinding, winding and spreading of the film take place in the upper part of the systems, while the process units – sputter sources or evaporators – are arranged around the process drum in the system’s lower part.
+The process drum can be tempered, as the substrate temperature has a decisive influence on layer growth.
+The full-surface front door and the two large side doors allow easy access to all parts of the system.
 Additional flanges allow components to be retrofitted.

-- Flexible system design for R&D in roll-to-roll processes
+- Flexible system design for R&D in the roll-to-roll process

-- Integration of in-situ measurement technology, such as XRD
+- Integration of in-situ measurement technology, e.g. XRD

-- Process drum is water cooled or can be heated to well over 200 °C
+- Process roller water-cooled or heatable up to well over 200 °C

 - Automated coating with full control over all winding and process parameters